OthoDeng/paper_fluctuation/manuscript.typ

 #figure(image("../ERA5SLP/fig2/sst_tcwv_comparison.png", width: 75.0%),
   caption: [
-  Observed versus predicted total column water vapor (TCWV) based on sea surface temperature (SST), and precipitation (TP) based on TCWV and vertical wind speed (w), for the lowest 59% of precipitation years.
+  Observed vs. predicted TCWV (from SST) and TP (from TCWV and w) for the wettest 59% of years.
+TCWV closely follows Clausius-Clapeyron scaling ($0.0645\,K^(-1)$, $R^2=0.95$).
-(a) TCWV shows a nearly linear relationship with SST, following the Clausius-Clapeyron rate (observed slope: $0.0645 K^(-1)$ , $R^2 = 0.95$).
-(b) TP predicted from TCWV and w captures approximately 43% of the observed variance ($R^2 = 0.95$), with the fit being tighter when extreme precipitation years are excluded, indicating enhanced thermodynamic and dynamic control during normal years.
+// (b) TP predicted from TCWV and w captures approximately 43% of the observed variance ($R^2 = 0.95$), with the fit being tighter when extreme precipitation years are excluded, indicating enhanced thermodynamic and dynamic control during normal years.
-The results highlight the dominant role of thermodynamics in determining water vapor content, and the joint thermodynamic and dynamic regulation of precipitation, especially outside extreme event periods.
+// The results highlight the dominant role of thermodynamics in determining water vapor content, and the joint thermodynamic and dynamic regulation of precipitation, especially outside extreme event periods.
   ]
 )
 = Data